swordzlim/RESMCM_ARI/readme.md

         FreeBase: http://freebase-easy.cs.uni-freiburg.de/dump/
         IMDB: https://www.imdb.com/interfaces/

-* We provide DBLP, IMDB, and FreeBase datasets used for here.
+* We uploaded the DBLP, IMDB, and FreeBase datasets to Google Drive:  https://drive.google.com/drive/folders/1ugn9PY20Xb_W-N9vr44ueZQl_gluyzsR?usp=drive_link.
 * There are some slight differences from the experiment shown in the paper.
 The meta-path here are all possible meta-paths, so the figure will be slightly different from that shown in the paper.